 As of 1st May 2004, a person, must satisfy Habitual Residence conditions in order to qualify for Jobseeker's Allowance and Supplementary Welfare Allowance payments, regardless of your nationality.
-Generally an applicant who has been present in Ireland for 2 years or more, works here and has a settled intention to remain in Ireland and make it his/her permanent home will also satisfy the habitual residence condition.
-Persons who have lived in other parts of the Common Travel Area for two years or more and then move to Ireland with the intention of settling here are quite likely to satisfy the habitual residence condition.
-Refusal of payment on Habitual Residence conditions can be appealed to the Social Welfare Appeals Office.
-Contact the INOU for more information.
+Generally an applicant who has been present in Ireland for 2 years or more, works here and has a settled intention to remain in Ireland and make it his/her permanent home may satisfy the habitual residence condition.
+Persons who have lived in other parts of the Common Travel for two years or more and then move to Ireland with the intention of settling here may satisfy the habitual residence condition.